NemoNotFound/NemosBloomingBlossom/README.md

 <p align="center">
   I love to create mods for Minecraft and wish to live off it one day, so I hope you like what I do. <br>
-  Either way feel free to give me your feedback and suggestions, either in the comments or on my <a href="https://discord.com/invite/yxs9dga">Discord</a> :)
+  Either way feel free to give me your feedback and suggestions, either on my Discord or <a href="https://github.com/NemoNotFound/NemosBloomingBlossom/discussions/">here</a> :)
   <br>
   For more information check the <a href="https://www.nemonotfound.com/minecraft-mods/nemos-blooming-blossom/wiki">wiki</a>.
 </p>